 “He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.”– Psalm 23:2-3 (ESV)

 David pictures God as a shepherd who knows when we need to lie down.
-Restoration is not an interruption to real life; it is part of the journey.
+Restoration is a vital part of the journey.

 “In returning and rest you shall be saved; in quietness and in trust shall be your strength.”– Isaiah 30:15 (ESV)